51Degrees/specifications/pipeline-specification/wip/features/properties.md

 ## Aspect property metadata

-[Aspect Engines](../conceptual-overview.md#aspect-engine) are required to populate some additional meta data values beyond those required for **Flow Elements**.
+[Aspect Engines](../conceptual-overview.md#aspect-engine) are required to populate some additional metadata values beyond those required for **Flow Elements**.

-The table below describes the additional meta data that is available.
+The table below describes the additional metadata that is available.

 | Property | Type | Description |
 |---|---|---|